segmentio/segment-docs/src/connections/destinations/catalog/crazy-egg/index.md

 {% include content/connection-modes.md %}

-1. From your Segment UI's Destinations page click on "Add Destination".
+1. From the Segment web app, click **Catalog**.
-2. Search for "Crazy Egg" within the Destinations Catalog and confirm the Source you'd like to connect to.
+2. Search for "Crazy Egg" in the Catalog, select it, and choose which of your sources to connect the destination to.
 3. Navigate to the [set up page within your Crazy Egg UI](https://app.crazyegg.com/v2/install/manually) and copy the Account Number which should be a series of 8-9 numbers in bold.
-4. Enter this within the Segment UI under "Account Number" and Crazy Egg will automatically start recording heatmap data once the CDN updates in 45 minutes.
+4. Enter this in the Segment app's destination settings under "Account Number".
-5. Complete the set-up flow by entering the URL of the page you want heatmap tracking implemented for.
+5. Enter the URL of the page you want to use heatmap tracking on to complete the set up process.

+Your changes appear in the Segment CDN in about 45 minutes, and then Analytics.js starts asynchronously loading the Crazy Egg snippet and recording heatmap data.

+You can navigate to the [Crazy Egg Dashboard](https://app.crazyegg.com/v2/dashboard) to track the data.

+> note ""
-6. Navigate to the [Crazy Egg Dashboard](https://app.crazyegg.com/v2/dashboard) to track the data.
-It's worth noting that it may take up to 24-48 hours for initial data to show up.
+> **Note**: It may take up to 24-48 hours for initial data to show up.

 ## Page
 If you're not familiar with the Segment Specs, take a look to understand what the [Page method](https://segment.com/docs/connections/spec/page/) does.
 An example call would look like: